SJLewer/MechaCar_Statistical_Analysis/README.md

       -The dependent variable is considered to be normally distributed

-      -The variance among the group shoudl be very similar
+      -The variance among the group should be very similar

 4. _Data needed to run an ANOVA statistical test:_

-    - Identify vehicle types made by MechaCar and randomly select samples of similar vehicle types made by other manufacturers.
+    - Identify model types made by MechaCar and randomly select samples of similar vehicle models made by other manufacturers.

     - Create a single dataframe of the data sets, including vehicle type, manufacturer, and maintenance rating.

 ___